 The Roman Forum sits next to the Colosseum and was the center of Roman life thousands of years ago.
 Archeologists are constantly excavating the site and finding out more about this ancient civilization.
 Our guide even pointed out a section that was still buried about 20 years ago, which means when I first visited as a teenager, I wouldn’t have seen this area.
 How many other sights are constantly changing like that?
 Not many!

 Obviously much of the Forum is in ruins due to age.
-But we learned on the tour that the buildings were taken apart, stone by stone, by people who were building other structures like churches.
+But we learned on the tour of the Roman Forum and the Colosseum that the buildings were taken apart, stone by stone, by people who were building other structures like churches.
 Centuries ago, people just didn’t think about preserving history the way we do now, so it seemed reasonable to them to remove stones and marble to reuse someplace else.
 But if a building in the Forum was declared a church, it could not be dismantled.

 Our guide told us stories about Julius Caesar and other Roman emperors while we walked through the areas they once did.
 We also walked through Palatine Hill, which was one of the original Seven Hills of Rome and where Roman emperors and the elite once lived.